jerseyweeds/multistreamnews.tv/prompt.md

 ### 5.1.
 Web Application Usage

-1. **Page Load:** User sees header with donation option, expanded quick-add buttons, and expanded input section
+1. **Page Load:** User sees header with donation option, expanded quick-add buttons (built-in channels), and expanded input section
-2. **Quick Add:** User clicks colorful news channel buttons to instantly add streams
+2. **Quick Add:** User clicks colorful news channel buttons to instantly add streams using built-in channels
+3. **Toggle Source:** User can switch to Networks.txt via toggle button for live stream database
-3. **Manual Add:** User pastes YouTube URLs in textarea and clicks "Load Video(s)"
+4. **Manual Add:** User pastes YouTube URLs in textarea and clicks "Load Video(s)"
-4. **Video Management:** User controls videos with macOS-style window buttons
+5. **Video Management:** User controls videos with macOS-style window buttons
-5. **Maximize for Audio:** User clicks green button to maximize and unmute a video
+6. **Maximize for Audio:** User clicks green button to maximize and unmute a video
-6. **Session Persistence:** User's video selection automatically saves and restores
+7. **Session Persistence:** User's video selection automatically saves and restores
-7. **URL Management:** User can copy all current URLs for sharing or backup
+8. **URL Management:** User can copy all current URLs for sharing or backup
-8. **Support Project:** User can hover over "Buy me a coffee" and select PayPal or Venmo to see QR code for donations
+9. **Support Project:** User can hover over "Buy me a coffee" and select PayPal or Venmo to see QR code for donations

 ### 5.2.
 Maintenance System Workflows